Deep Dive: Tell Me About a Failure You Have Overcome

 Example:

-After the election, I took time to reflect on why my campaign didn’t resonate with my peers.
-I sought feedback from friends and classmates, and I realized that I had focused too much on my own ideas and not enough on the needs and concerns of the students I wanted to represent.
-I also realized I could improve my public speaking and presentation skills, so I took a speech class to develop those areas.
+After the election, I took a step back to figure out why my campaign didn’t connect with my classmates.
+I asked friends for feedback and realized I had focused more on my own ideas than on what students actually wanted.
+I also saw that my public speaking and presentation skills could use some work, so I signed up for a speech class to get better in those areas.

 3. Showcase your growth.